ankddev/zapret-discord-youtube/README.md

 To add fix to autorun, start `Add to autorun.exe` and select on of presented BAT files.
 To delete from autorun, start this file and select `Delete service from autorun` option.

 ## Setup for other sites
 You can add your own domains to `list-ultimate.txt` or you can use special utility for this.
-Start file `Set domain list.exe` and select all options you want, then select `Save list` and press ENTER.
+Start file `Set domain list.exe` and select all options you want, then select `Save list` and press <kbd>ENTER</kbd>.

 List `russia-blacklist.txt` contains all [known blocked](https://antizapret.prostovpn.org/domains-export.txt) sites in Russia.